News

 Score In MSI

-To examine the difference in impact of Organic or Recycled cotton compared to conventional cotton, you can try swapping the raw material inputs and certifications in the Higg MSI.
-It is clearly evident, that choosing organic or recycled cotton reduces the score significantly, meaning that it is much better for the environment.
+You can examine the difference in impact between organic or recycled cotton and conventional cotton by swapping the raw material inputs and certifications in the Higg MSI.
+It is clearly evident that choosing organic or recycled cotton reduces the score significantly, meaning that it is much better for the environment.

-Remember that the Higg MSI is a cradle-to-gate material scoring tool, which addresses impacts that range from the extraction or production of raw materials, through manufacture and finishing, to when the material that is ready to be assembled into a final product.
+Remember that the Higg MSI is a cradle-to-gate material scoring tool, which addresses impacts that range from the extraction or production of raw materials through manufacture and finishing to when the material is ready to be assembled into a final product.

 Conventional Cotton